TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Conclusion

-\textbf{Limitations.} Currently, our \HDLSS{} prior is designed and validated only for continued pre-training of TabPFNv2.
-Initial attempts to train TabICL in the same manner were unsuccessful, raising the question of whether an adapted prior could solve this, or whether TabICL’s architecture is inherently unable to handle \HDLSS{} data (see \cref{subsec:tabicl_training}).
+Currently, our HDLSS prior is designed and validated only for continued pre-training of TabPFNv2.
+Initial attempts to train TabICL in the same manner were unsuccessful, raising the question of whether an adapted prior could solve this, or whether TabICL's architecture is inherently unable to handle HDLSS data (see Appendix I).
 Moreover, since the architecture of TabPFNv2 is unchanged, our model is limited by the (Flash-)attention mechanism's complexity and high memory requirements, restricting increases in the number of samples or features.
-Additionally, the attention map analysis may have limited significance.
-Although this approach is highly accurate for synthetic problems where the ground truth is known (i.e., needle-in-a-haystack tasks), its applicability to realistic biomedical datasets should be interpreted with caution.
+Additionally, the attention map analysis may have limitations.
+Although this approach is highly accurate for synthetic problems where the ground truth is known (i.e., needle-in-a-haystack tasks), its applicability to realistic biomedical datasets should be interpreted with caution even though our results seem quite promising.

-\textbf{Outlook.} Since our model is currently based solely on the TabPFNv2 classifier, our approach seeks further validation from continuing pre-training of the regressor model.
-The prior setup is strongly inspired by the type of data faced in the biomedical domain which raises questions about whether a more diverse or sophisticated \HDLSS{} prior allows for the creation of an even better \methodname{}.
-While our findings suggest that attention scores are a valid approach for inherent interpretability, a systematic study of the strengths and weaknesses is pending.
-Overall, we show that continued pre-training has the potential to extend the capabilities of pre-trained models, like TabPFNv2, paving the way for resource-efficient generation of ``patched" model versions for other dataset characteristics.
+Since our model is currently based solely on the TabPFNv2 classifier, our approach seeks further validation from continuing pre-training of the regressor model.
+The prior setup is strongly inspired by the type of data faced in the biomedical domain, raising questions about whether a more advanced HDLSS prior allows the creation of an even better TabPFN-Wide.
+While our findings suggest that attention scores are a valid approach for inherent interpretability, a systematic evaluation will be future work.
+Overall, we show that continued pre-training has the potential to extend the capabilities of pre-trained models, like TabPFNv2, paving the way for resource-efficient generation of ``patched" model versions for other dataset characteristics and that TabPFN-Wide is a promising method for many future studies with tabular data, such as in biomedicine.